PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 # Models & Migrations

 Sometimes you want your package to offer a bit more.
-If we image that we're developing a Blog related package, we might want to provide a Post model for example.
-This post will focus on handling Models, migrations, how to test them and how to deal with the situation whenever your model needs a relationship with the `App\User` model that ships with Laravel.
+If we imagine that we're developing a Blog related package, we might want to provide a Post model for example.
+This will require us to handle Models, migrations, testing, and even connect relationships with the `App\User` model that ships with Laravel.

 ## Models
 Models in our package do not differ from models we would use in a standard Laravel application.
 Since we required the **Orchestra Testbench**, we can create a model extending the Laravel Eloquent model and save it within the `src/Models` directory: